djemos/qControlCenter/README.md

 CHANGELOG:
   Version 0.1 (launched 2008/05/20)

-INSTALL:
+INSTALL
-- click "Download ZIP" and unzip the zipped archive or clone the repository
+- click "Download ZIP" and unzip the zipped archive, or clone the repository
 - type the following commands :

-  # cd qcontrolcenter
+- # cd qcontrolcenter
-  # python qcontrolcenter.py
+- # python qcontrolcenter.py
 or
-  # python qcontrolcenter.py /path/to/a/spectific/structure/directory
+- # python qcontrolcenter.py /path/to/a/spectific/structure/directory

 SETUP:

-STEP 1
-In order to use qControlCenter you have to create a main structure directory.
-For instance :

-  # mkdir /etc/qcontrolcenter

-By default, qControlCenter uses /etc/qcontrolcenter as base structure directory.

-STEP 2
-Inside the folder created above, create subdirectories corresponding to the control center categories.
-Example :

-  # cd /etc/qcontrolcenter
-  # mkdir Boot
-  # mkdir Devices
-  # mkdir NetworkAndInternet
-  # mkdir Security
-  # mkdir System

-STEP 3
-You have to fill those directories with some '.desktop' files.
-Most of them are usually located in '/usr/share/applications'.
-You may copy or link the .desktop files in a subdirectory of your choice.
-Example :

-  # cd /etc/qcontrolcenter/Devices
-  # ln -s /usr/share/applications/cups.desktop
-  # ln -s /usr/share/applications/hplip.desktop
-  # ln -s /usr/share/applications/nvidia-settings.desktop

-STEP 4
-You may create an icon for your section. qControlCenter uses the file named 'icon.png' in your subdirectory as icon for the section (example : /etc/qcontrolcenter/Devices/icon.png)

-STEP 5
-You also may want to customize the name of the section in your language.
-Create a file named 'folder.ini' (example : /etc/qcontrolcenter/Devices/folder.ini) and write it like this :

-default=Hardware
-fr=Périphériques
-it=...
-de=...
-ru=...

-qControlCenter detects automatically your language.
-Note : 'default=' means english.
+See the file qcontrolcenter/README.TXT

 LICENSE:
   G.P.L.
 2.0